melihzafer/mzh_portfolio/README.md

 Copy `.env.example` to `.env.local` and fill in values:

 - GH_USER: your GitHub username (for Works auto-sync)
-- GITHUB_TOKEN: optional token to raise GitHub API rate limits
+- GH_API_TOKEN: optional token to raise GitHub API rate limits (use this name in CI)
 - REVALIDATE_SECRET: secret to call the revalidation endpoint

 Revalidate cached works after changing topics/releases: